MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/corpus_creation/training_dictionary.rst

    P(s_{r} | w.p) = \frac{C(w.p \: s) + \lambda_{2}P(s)}{C(w.p) + \lambda_{2}}

-Given that we're using a lexicon where words are completely independent, modelling the silence before the pronunciation is a little tricky.
-The approach used in silprob is to estimate two correction factors for silence and non-silence before the pronunciation.
+Given that we're using a lexicon where words are assumed to be completely independent, modelling the silence before the pronunciation is a little tricky.
+The approach used in `Chen et al (2015)`_ is to estimate two correction factors for silence and non-silence before the pronunciation.
 These correction factors capture that for a given pronunciation, it is more or less likely than average to have silence.
 The factors are estimated as follows, reproducing equations 4-6 from `Chen et al (2015)`_:

 .. math::